kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="always-method"></a>
 <h5 class="h5-guide">The .always method</h5>
-The jQuery Deffered `.always()` method sets a callback for what to do if the code either resolves or is rejected.
+The `.always()` method sets a callback for what to do if the code either resolves or is rejected.

 <a name="conclusion"></a>